 The program uses a shop account (or house account) to transact in merchandise purchased from suppliers, wholesalers, manufacturers, etc - other businesses.

 Two types of rental sales can be conducted using BCS:

 Mall floor space rental for collecting rent payments from vendors renting booths, display units, mall spaces, etc. The mall operator can make POS sales for vendors and deduct sales from monthly rent.
 A report is available showing who was short on sales for the month and the amounts.
-With the Virtual edition of the software vendors can view their account information online.
+With Virtual vendors can access their account infor online and add inventory.

 Merchandise can be rented out (DVDs, equipment, electronics, vehicles...)

 Inventory control and management is extensive in BCS.
 The program auto assigns a barcode to each item entered into inventory.
 The barcodes are typically scanned at checkout and can be scanned to find an inventory record.